socketsupply/components/src/notification-center/README.md

 # NotificationCenter
 The component `NotificationCenter` creates a notification badge that appears on the screen either for a duration or until the user acknowledges it.

+The `notification-center` element should be included *once* on the page, and all notifications will be created within this element.

 ## Demo

 <notification-center></notification-center>